enkidevs/curriculum/cpp/cpp-core/control-flow-i-cpp/if-statements-cpp.md

 ## Content

-The flow of a program depends on the order in which individual commands are executed.
-Control flow statements like the `if` statement allow us to manage the order using conditions.
+Control flow statements, like the `if` statement, allow us to conditionally execute code:

 ```cpp
 if (condition) {